JosephMurage/Python-JSON-Data-Processing/README.md

 ## Maintainers

 This project is maintained by [Joseph Murage](https://github.com/JosephMurage/Python-JSON-Data-Processing).
-If you have any questions or need assistance, feel free to contact us.
+If you have any questions or need assistance, feel free to contact me.

 ---